random-quark/mind-swarms-data-collector/README.md

 1. The app should now be able run as a single package which starts the OSC server, runs the app and the checker without the user seeing a terminal window.

 ## potential issues
+### `You can't open the application ... because it is not supported on this type of mac`
+Fix:

 ### `Unable to load java runtime environment`
+Problem: happens on old computers
 Fix: ???

 ### Issue with liblo